iagosilvestre/motorFailure/README.md

   any of them will work, we recommend that you use the local option, that you just run the script and everything is automatically downloaded.
 * NOTE: Please only install MRS on a newly installed Ubuntu, it will be an easy way
 * With all that done, simply clone this package into a Catkin workspace (if you don't know what that is, http://wiki.ros.org/catkin/Tutorials/create_a_workspace) and build.
-(If you have MRS, we recommend that you clone into the "workspace" folder that is in "home")
+(If you have MRS, we recommend that you clone into the "mrs_workspace" folder that is in "home")

 ### Executing simulation